0xcert/framework/docs/certification/guide.md

 - asset `schema` which describes asset context and metadata structure.

 From these two objects, we then generate
-- asset `imporint` string representing a cryptographic footprint of asset metadata generated through the 0xcert AIH algorithm,
+- asset `imporint` string representing a cryptographic fingerprint of asset metadata generated through the 0xcert AIH algorithm,
 - asset `evidence` JSON object which describes disclosed asset metadata and
 - asset `schema ID` string which uniquely identifies asset schema object and is generated through the 0xcert ASH algorithm.